aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

     empty))
 ```

-Without any syntactic sugar, a constant signal can be written as:
+Without any syntactic sugar, a constant signal can be written as a circular
+definition like in the example below.
+Remember that inside `signal-cons`, `sig1` is not evaluated,
+so we don't need to worry about infinite recursion here:

 ```racket
 (define sig1 (signal-cons 56 sig1))